clojure-grimoire/grimoire/resources/1.6.0/clojure.core/load-reader/docstring.md

-Sequentially read and evaluate the set of forms contained in thestream/file
+Sequentially read and evaluate the set of forms contained in the stream/file